Antimortine/codex-ai/docs/architecture.md

 ## 1. Overview

 Codex AI is a web application designed to assist creative writers.
 It combines a React frontend for user interaction with a FastAPI backend for managing project data, orchestrating AI tasks, and handling persistence.
 The core AI functionality relies on Retrieval-Augmented Generation (RAG) using LlamaIndex, a Google Gemini LLM, a multilingual HuggingFace embedding model, and a ChromaDB vector store.
+Users can manage multiple independent chat sessions within each project.

 ## 2. Architecture Diagram